Tranexamic Acid InjectionPronunciation

 Tranexamic Acid Injection - Clinical Pharmacology

-Tranexamic acid in concentrations up to 10 mg per mL blood has no influence on the platelet count, the coagulation time or various coagulation factors in whole blood or citrated blood from normal subjects.
-On the other hand, tranexamic acid in concentrations of 10 mg and 1 mg per mL blood prolongs the thrombin time.
+Tranexamic acid in concentrations as low as 1 mg per mL can prolong the thrombin time.
+However, tranexamic acid in concentrations up to 10 mg per mL in blood showed no influence on the platelet count, the coagulation time, or other coagulation factors in whole blood or citrated blood from normal subjects.

 The plasma protein binding of tranexamic acid is about 3% at therapeutic plasma levels and seems to be fully accounted for by its binding to plasminogen.
 Tranexamic acid does not bind to serum albumin.

 After an intravenous dose of 1 g, the plasma concentration time curve shows a triexponential decay with a half-life of about 2 hours for the terminal elimination phase.
 The initial volume of distribution is about 9 to 12 liters.
 Urinary excretion is the main route of elimination via glomerular filtration.
 Overall renal clearance is equal to overall plasma clearance (110 to 116 mL/min), and more than 95% of the dose is excreted in the urine as unchanged drug.
 Excretion of tranexamic acid is about 90% at 24 hours after intravenous administration of 10 mg per kg body weight.